Article by @RickEBlaine1 from Resisting Hate

 We have seen how the Gatiss’ operational relationship strategy is predicated on attempting to deflect personal criticism as a felt need to defend a movement, just as she condemns personal views of which she doesn’t approve, as somehow rooted in racism.
 This self-referential defence strategy can be assumed to have been constructed from an appreciation of her personal history – a topic she returns to at regular intervals.

-That Gatiss boasts about her early adult use of weapons in violent incidents she describes, her recently expressed desire to shit in the Christmas presents of children, her tweets and imbued with an aggressive, condemnatory energy, her casual intolerance, her contempt for the rights and dignity of others: all suggest the hypothesis that such childhood traumas as Gatiss endured have been inexpertly processed.
+That Gatiss boasts about her early adult use of weapons in violent incidents she describes, her recently expressed desire to shit in the Christmas presents of children, her tweets and imbued with an aggressive, condemnatory energy, her casual intolerance, her contempt for the rights and dignity of others: all undermine her assertation she is some kind of victim on social media.

 Gatiss justifies the conflict that has ensured from her accusations, as necessary to the purpose of progressing her brand of identity politics.
-Given such childhood experiences some might be forgiven for postulating that driving this will to destroy what others have built, is a projected determination to reject others before others reject her – that what drives Gatiss is not so much a will to defend the dignity of others, but to seek revenge on those somehow representing her rejection.
+Some might be forgiven for postulating that driving this will to destroy what others have built, is a projected determination to reject others before others reject her – that what drives Gatiss is not so much a will to defend the dignity of others, but to seek revenge on those somehow representing her rejection.
 And perhaps, underpinning this, a deep and abiding uncertainty, given her experience of rejection, of her own identity.

-Indeed, one might be forgiven for believing that for Gatiss, rejection is a warm blanket – one she clasped tightly around herself as a child for protection in a hostile and frightening world, and which having clung to ever since, has become to her a comfort and a balm, without which, she is bereft.
-Perhaps what drives Gatiss is not so much an ideological as an emotional drive: a felt need to reject others before they reject her.
+Indeed, one might be forgiven for believing that for Gatiss, rejection is a warm blanket which has become her identity and a comfort and, without which, she is bereft.
+Perhaps what drives Gatiss is not so much an ideological as an emotional drive, a need to reject others before they reject her.

 So, in conclusion, what can we know of the character of what has been termed “the Gatiss Cult”.
 Such anecdotes as these identify nine of the fourteen characteristics of Ur Fascism identified by Eco: